silaspe/maths/docs/the_strand_puzzle.md

 $$ Y_n = \frac{c^n + d^n}{2} $$

-### The final step in the silaspe marithon
+### The final step in the silaspe marathon

-You might recognize these two formulas from the mathologer video thit I showed you earlier.
-Around half of the page after and including the "in genaral" chapter was improv, including things like "the proof".
-The only things that weren't improv were the result for $X_n$, the proof was using*, the other thing was the reccurance relation, I used a reccurance relation that went backwards, but it still counts.
+You might recognize these two formulas from the mathologer video that I showed you earlier.
+Around half of the page after and including the "in general" chapter was improv, including things like "the proof".
+The only things that weren't improv were the result for $X_n$, the proof was using*, the other thing was the recurrence relation, I used a recurrence relation that went backwards, but it still counts.
 You can use these formulas (that I'll write down) for solutions for $x_n$ and $y_n$ (I bet that you forgot about them).
-I forgot to tell you that $x_n$ and $y_n$ are the $n$'th solutions to the strand puzzle respecively.
+I forgot to tell you that $x_n$ and $y_n$ are the $n$'th solutions to the strand puzzle respectively.
 Another thing to notice is that on the [github repo](https://github.com/silaspe/maths/blob/main/docs/the_strand_puzzle.md), this is the $395$'th line, this is already the longest page so far, but from now on, if I reach $400$ lines, I'll write down "$400$ lines!!".

-*Bunnymatics, a study of the population of immortal bunies.
+*Bunnymatics, a study of the population of immortal bunnies.
 They can be a child, or an adult.
 Each day, the child bunnies turn into adult bunnies, and the adult bunnies asexually reproduce and then clone themselves (probably an adult thing).
 Day one, there is one adult bunny. if you give the bunnies price of $1$ for child bunnies and price $c$ for adult bunnies, one more day is multiplying the price by $c$

 $400$ lines!!!!!!